kmcommitdaily/journloops/posts/get-your-hands-dirty.md

 - What will happen if I hardcode my API keys?
 - How was I able to expose data from an API?

-These might sound basic to others, but getting comfortable questioning your own implementation, no matter how “dumb” it sounds — pays off in the long run.
+These might sound basic to others, but getting comfortable questioning your own implementation, no matter how “dumb” it sounds, it pays off in the long run.
 You don’t have to memorize everything.
 Just understand enough to not get lost in your own code.
 When I code now, I ask:
 - What do I need?